 We will invest in artistic research and development, and help next-generation artists to build sustainable careers.
 We will increase support to artists, collectives and organizations striving for artistic excellence and greater engagement in the arts.
 And we will measure our impacts to demonstrate results to Canadians.

-In addition to the four commitments in the Strategic Plan, the Canada Council will continue to deepen its longstanding commitment to equity and inclusion.
+In addition to the four commitments in its 2016-21 Strategic Plan, the Canada Council will create opportunities for youth and will continue to deepen its longstanding commitment to equity, inclusion and official languages.